Qurqi/Mirtul_John_Titanic_Regression/README.md

   - **Mean Squared Error (MSE)**
   - **Mean Absolute Error (MAE)**
   These will help evaluate how well your model performs.

-By following these guidelines, you will create a **reproducible and efficient workflow** that highlights your ability to transform stock market data into **actionable predictive insights**.

 If you have any questions or run into any issues, please reach out for clarification or assistance.